James A. Goodwin

-James’ expertise covers all aspects of private law, including removal from the jurisdiction, internal relocation cases, findings of fact in relation to sexual abuse, physical and emotional abuse.
+James’ expertise covers all aspects of private law, including removal from the jurisdiction, internal relocation, findings of fact in relation to sexual abuse, physical and emotional abuse.
 James’ experience in private family law matters is extensive.
 He has achieved successes during difficult and protracted cases and has a particularly high success rate.
-His clients benefit from his empathetic style and straightforward approach.

 V & T (2016) – in the High Court, representing a child seeking not to disclose details of her gender dysphoria to parents